The Shoalhaven Coast

 I feel well-placed to write about the beauty and other joys of the NSW coast, south of Sydney.

-You understand the gifts a southerly buster brings - waves that stand up impossibly steep, breaking heavily with perfect shape, and sending sharp sea mist and rain reversing back upon surfers, revelling in their cries.
-Epic tennis matches, sweating in the thick and heavily ionised atmosphere as lightning knots in the rolling front above, slice and topspin gripping the air and performing magic.
+Equally, you understand the gifts a southerly buster brings - waves that stand up impossibly steep, breaking heavily but with perfect shape, sending a sharp spume reversing back upon surfers, revelling in their cries.

 A brief socio-economic analysis follows.